Watch Worship Services

 Click to View Bulletin

-Rev. Dr. Mike Hatfield will preach a sermon entitled, “A Journey to New Life”– A Meeting in a Tomb.
+Rev. Dr. Mike Hatfield will preach a sermon entitled, “We Need All the Help We Can Get“

 Giving of our Resources